SherG/tester1/site/content/contact/_index.md

 ---
 Have a question?
 Send us a message and we’ll get right back to you.

-<h3 class="f4 b lh-title mb2">Let's talk</h3>
+<h3 class="f4 b lh-title mb2">Let's get started</h3>

-You can also use the form below for any inquiries about our fitness program and for scheduling a free phone consultation.
+Just fill out the form below for any inquiries about our fitness program.
+Or request a free phone consultation with owner Francisco Villalobos.
 Don’t be shy, drop us a line!